awsdocs/amazon-connect-admin-guide/doc_source/set-up-recordings.md

 You shouldn't disable encryption\.

 **Important**
-For voice conversations to be stored in an Amazon S3 bucket, you need to enable recording in the contact flow block using the [Set recording and analytics behavior](set-recording-behavior.md) block\.
+For voice conversations to be stored in an Amazon S3 bucket, you need to enable recording in the flow block using the [Set recording and analytics behavior](set-recording-behavior.md) block\.
 For chat conversations, if there's an S3 bucket for storing chat transcripts, then all chats are recorded and stored there\.
 If no bucket exists, then no chats are recorded\.
 However, if you want to monitor chat conversations, you still need to add the [Set recording and analytics behavior](set-recording-behavior.md) block to the flow\.

 **Tip**